2020PB/police-brutality/reports/Oregon.md

 Officers then shove other protestors away as they form a circle around the arrestee.

-tags: protestor, arrest, property-destruction, push, shove
+tags: protester, arrest, property-destruction, push, shove

 id: or-portland-211